 Stanford students are required to enroll in the Stanford health insurance plan, Cardinal Care, paid along with registration or tuition fees, or provide evidence of satisfactory coverage with an external carrier.
 Cardinal Care is the comprehensive student health insurance plan sponsored by Stanford University featuring access to Stanford Medical Center.
-Coverage information for the https://vaden.stanford.edu/insurance/choosing-your-insurance/important-deadlines.
-Stanford health insurance charges appear on quarterly University bills (autumn, winter, spring quarters).
-The phone number for the Insurance Desk at Vaden is 723-2135.
+Coverage information for the current academic year can be found here.

 Students are automatically enrolled in Cardinal Care unless they waive coverage and have other health insurance.
 Students must waive coverage before the first quarter in which they are enrolled each academic year (normally this is Autumn quarter).
-Cardinal Care is waived in Axess by the deadlines listed at